Knowledge-Driven Federated Graph Learning on Model Heterogeneity: Methodology

 \subsection{Self-Mutual Knowledge Distillation}

 The model learning process on the client side consists of two main components.
 Firstly, there is a mutual knowledge learning process between the local model and the copilot model.
 This process not only allows the copilot model to acquire more localized knowledge but also enables the local model to obtain global knowledge that includes information from other clients.
-Secondly, to enhance the predictive capability of the local model, we generate two different views using data augmentation from the same graph data to implement self-distillation.
-This ensures that the local model generates consistent embedding features and prediction results for the same data across different views.
+Secondly, to enhance the predictive capability of the local model, we generate two different views by perturbating graph elements from the same graph to implement self-distillation.
+This ensures that local model generates consistent and robust embeddings and predictions.